Three-Parameter Approximations of Sums of Locally Dependent Random Variables via Stein's Method: Introduction

-What we are concerned with is to present a general approach to obtain the effective approximation of $W$ by $Y^d$ in terms of the total variation distance and the local distance.
-Recall the total variation distance and the local distance between two integer-valued random variables $U$ and $V$ is respectively defined by
+We remark that such a dependence structure follows Ross \cite{ross2011fundamentals} and was also adopted by Fang \cite{fang2019wasserstein} and Liu and Austern \cite{liu2022wasserstein}.
+Let $W=\sum_{i\in J}X_{i}$, and assume that ${\rm E}W^2$ exists.
+Set $\mu={\rm E}W$ and $\sigma^{2}=\operatorname{Var}W$.
+Our aim is to present a general approach for obtaining an effective approximation of $W$ by appropriate discrete random variables with three parameters, in terms of the total variation distance and the local distance.
+Recall that the total variation distance and the local distance between two integer-valued random variables $U$ and $V$ are defined as

 and